-Amazon was a trailblazer in the ecommerce landscape.
-They innovated in countless ways, but the most notable was the way it transformed customers’ shipping expectations.
-Retailers looking to offer an experience to rival Amazon’s should start by adopting a shipping-first mindset.
-With just a few setup steps, any ecommerce merchant can provide an Amazon-style checkout that can transform every customer’s experience.
+Amazon was a trailblazer in the e-commerce landscape.
+They innovated in countless ways, but they transformed customers’ shipping expectations.
+Retailers should start by adopting a shipping-first mindset.
+With just a few setup steps, any e-commerce merchant can provide an Amazon-style checkout to transform every customer’s experience.

-Amazon-style checkout is the experience merchants dream of offering.
-Think about it: if you could build a checkout experience from scratch, what would you include?
+The Amazon checkout process is the experience merchants dream of offering.
+Think about it: what would you include if you could build a checkout experience from scratch?
 You’d probably prioritize clarity first and foremost.
-Of course, you’d make sure to break down packages by their contents, arrival dates and shipping speeds.
-You’d make sure checkout was the smoothest part of your customer’s journey.
-Whatever it took to ensure those frictionless experiences serve to increase conversions and cut down on cart abandonment.
-To break it down, you’d probably end up building something pretty identical to the Amazon checkout process.
+Of course, you’d break down packages by their contents, arrival dates, and shipping speeds.
+You’d ensure checkout was the smoothest part of your customer’s journey.
+Whatever it took to ensure those frictionless experiences increased conversions and cut down on cart abandonment.
+To break it down, you’d probably build something identical to the Amazon checkout process.

 Smaller retailers have always had the chops to compete with Amazon in many other areas like price and service.
 But many still struggle to create a checkout and shipping process that emulates Amazon’s process.
 But fear not, retailers.
 Amazon-style checkout is more accessible than you might think.
 And it’s waiting in your ShipperHQ dashboard.